jopemachine/alfred-chromium-workflow/README.md

 Search opened tabs and focus, close them.

+Tabs are sorted by their domain.

 ### ch browser

 Switch browsers with ease.

-This command also requires you to change the browser profile.
+This command also let you change the browser profile after changing the browser.

 ### ch profile